 Visiting During Our Fall Peak Season

 - Visit us on a weekday!
 To avoid the peak crowds as much as possible, we recommend visiting during the week (we’re open every day!), or early (prior to 11:00) on weekend mornings.
 Other events in the Charlottesville area (UVa football games, wine festivals and other events, leaf peeping, etc.) can add to this region’s weekend traffic.

 - Stay updated on social media.
-At times we may even reach capacity (remember, we have no control over how many people are arriving at the same time) and if so, we’ll have to deny entry to road to the orchard until parking spaces free up.
-We contract a professional traffic and parking attendants, and they work hard to keep traffic moving as smoothly as possible.
+At times we may reach our parking capacity (remember, we have no control over how many people are arriving at the same time) and if so, we’ll have to deny entry to road to the orchard until parking spaces free up.
+We contract a professional traffic and parking service, and these attendants work diligently to keep traffic moving as smoothly as possible.
 Please follow us on Facebook and Twitter for updates on traffic conditions near and in the orchard.